maggiewhite/ge-appointment-scheduler/README.md

 * **init_url**: the login page of the GOES website.

 Please also ensure you are the only one with access to your `config.json` to protect your username and password.

-### Scheduling ###

-If you'd like to be notified of cancellations regularly, you can run the command with the [-r | --repeat] argument.
-The following runs every half hour:

-    ./ge-checker-cron.py -r &
-    tail -f <logfile_name> &

-Of course, please make sure that [SendMail is working](http://smallbusiness.chron.com/check-sendmail-working-not-linux-49904.html) before trusting this to notify you.
-If you want to keep a record, be sure to set a logfile path in your `config.json`.

 ## Contribution ##